vbrilon/Live-tracks-guide/README.md

 - Bus 1 Drummer, 2 Bassist, 3 Guitarist, 4 Lead Vox, 5 BGV/Spare
 - Sends tap: Pre EQ (recommended so FOH EQ/faders don’t affect IEMs)
 - Aux Out 1–5 feed your IEM transmitters/amps; set safe gain structure

+P16‑M option (no XR18 bus needed)
+- Each musician can feed their IEM transmitter directly from their P16‑M Line Out L/R, using their personal Ultranet mix.
+- For stereo packs: connect both L and R to the transmitter’s L/R inputs; for mono packs: use one side or sum to mono per your transmitter’s manual.
+- Keep P16‑M output at line level; set transmitter input sensitivity accordingly.
+Avoid using the headphone jack unless specified by the transmitter manufacturer.

 ---